Quantum Mechanics in symmetry language: Introduction

-The most remarkable and mysterious property of quantum mechanics is its nonlocality which causes the violation of Bell's inequalities, the Hardy's paradox~\cite{hardyparadox0,hardyparadox1}, the PBR no-go theorem\footnote{This theorem assumes that copies of a system can be prepared independently.
-Properly speaking this violates nonlocality, but can be considered as a good approximation if correlation between systems is much smaller than measurement noise which is taken into account in the construction and proof of the theorem~\cite{qmnooverlap}.}, and the inherent inconsistency of quantum mechanics with classical gravity~\cite{qmgrinconsist,houriqgr,bhfirewall}.
-Another controversial issue is the nature of a quantum state and whether it is a {\it real} physical entity or it simply presents {\it the state of information} that an observer has about a physical system.
+The most remarkable and mysterious attribute of quantum mechanics is its nonlocality, which causes the violation of Bell's inequalities, the Hardy's paradox~\cite{hardyparadox0,hardyparadox1}, the PBR no-go theorem\footnote{This theorem assumes that copies of a system can be prepared independently.
+Properly speaking this violates nonlocality, but can be considered as a good approximation if correlation between systems is much smaller than measurement noise, which is taken into account in the construction and proof of the theorem~\cite{qmnooverlap}.}, and the inherent inconsistency of quantum mechanics with classical gravity~\cite{qmgrinconsist,houriqgr,bhfirewall}.
+Another controversial issue in quantum mechanics is the nature of a quantum state and whether it is a {\it real} physical entity or a representative of {\it the state of information} about a physical system available to an observer.
 Here {\it reality} means the complete representation, i.e. no hidden observable is averaged out.
 This implicitly means that a state should be {\it measurable} for each instance of a system.
-In classical physics, the state of a system is defined by the list of values $\{x\}$ measured or predicted for a minimal number of observables $\{X\}$ that characterize the system completely, i.e. any other observable - physical property - ${\mathcal O}$ accessible to an observer will be a single-valued function of these observables $o = {\mathcal O}(\{x\})$: \be o \neq o' \quad \Longrightarrow \quad [\{x\} = {\mathcal O}^{-1} (o)] \neq [\{x'\} = {\mathcal O}^{-1} (o')] \ee It is important to emphasize on the single valuedness because when multiple values are possible, some characterizing quantities should have been missed i.e. averaged out\footnote{In presence of chaos in a classical system the noise from environment plays the role of {\it hidden variable} and determines which branch is taken by the system, see e.g.~\cite{chaos}}.
+In classical physics, the state of a system is defined by a list of values $\{x\}$ measured or predicted for a minimal number of observables $\{X\}$ that characterize the system completely, that is the value of any other observable ${\mathcal O}$ accessible to an observer will be a single-valued function $o = {\mathcal O}(\{x\})$ such that: \be o \neq o' \quad \Longrightarrow \quad [\{x\} = {\mathcal O}^{-1} (o)] \neq [\{x'\} = {\mathcal O}^{-1} (o')] \ee It is important to emphasize on the single valuedness, because when multiple values are possible, some characterizing quantities should have been missed i.e. averaged out\footnote{In presence of chaos in a classical system the noise from environment plays the role of {\it hidden variable} and determines which branch is taken by the system, see e.g.~\cite{chaos}}.
 Classical statistical mechanics assumes that it is not possible to measure the complete set of characterizing observables $\{x_c\}$ of a system.
-The impact of averaging out unobservable (hidden) quantities is the random behaviour of accessible characteristics $\{x\}$ with a probability distribution $P(\{x\})$, and exclusion relation (\ref{nooverlap}) is not necessarily satisfied, see e.g.~\cite{bellineqall}, and $P(\{x\})$ presents {\it the state of information} of the observer about the system.
+The impact of averaging out unobservable (hidden) quantities is the random behaviour of accessible characteristics $\{x\}$ with a probability distribution $P(\{x\})$, and exclusion relation (\ref{nooverlap}) is not necessarily satisfied~\cite{bellineqall}.
+Thus, $P(\{x\})$ presents {\it the state of information} of the observer about the system.